-Donald Trump was able to draw in white working class voters based on the message of a stagnant economy, which had not only failed to produce jobs for them, but in fact lost jobs.
+Donald Trump was able to draw in white working-class voters based on the message of a stagnant economy, which had not only failed to produce jobs for them, but in fact lost jobs.
 Much of the blame was directed at illegal immigrants taking jobs from American workers.
 Once Trump hooked his future coalition with the message, he introduced abbreviated policy solutions.
-For instance, in order to save and create American jobs he would build a wall along the U.S.-Mexico border and deport illegal immigrants who are taking jobs.
-He would also slap a 35 percent tariff on U.S. based companies who had moved their operations abroad.
+For instance, in order to save and create American jobs, he would build a wall along the U.S.-Mexico border and deport illegal immigrants who are taking jobs.
+He would also slap a 35 percent tariff on U.S.-based companies who had moved their operations abroad.
 Mr. Trump did not elaborate much further on these policy solutions, and this was by design.
 After all, why bother providing details when you’ve already hooked your loyal fan base with half-baked resolutions?
 After all, who amongst his supporters would care about where the arbitrary 35 percent tariff came from?
-Or where the money for building a wall would come from?
-Or how you deport 11 million men, women, and children?
+Or, where the money for building a wall would come from?
+Or, how do you deport 11 million men, women, and children?
 Those would be questions for another day.

 As a career public servant and academic well-versed in policy, along with a well-defined message and built-in coalition, Elizabeth Warren would be the perfect foil to Donald Trump’s brand of populism.
 The difference between them is she actually believes just about every word she says, endearing her even further to a hungry base.
 Standing on her own message of fixing income inequality, she has admonished corporate greed and corruption, promoted worker rights, stood for universal healthcare, affordable education, and civil liberties.